Enshittification, Techno-Feudalism, and Failed States#

 Starting Small, But Starting now#

-It’s the slow but steady replacement of exploitative systems with cooperative ones.
+That’s the slow but steady replacement of exploitative systems with cooperative ones.

 That’s how we escape the trap.
 It begins with confronting the Signal Trap, but leads to escape from the much bigger trap of doomscrolling while waiting for someone else to fix everything.
 No one’s coming to fix it.